convos-chat/convos/doc/config.md

 ### CONVOS_INVITE_CODE

-The value of this setting need to be used by the person who wants to register.
+Anyone who wishes to register as a user will have to use the value of this setting to create an account.
 It can be disabled by setting `CONVOS_INVITE_CODE=""`.
 Check out the [running](/doc/running.html) guide for more details.

 The default value is a semi-random string.